mownaster/basic-python-on-stepik/README.md

 # Stepik
-my codes for courses on stepik
+my codes for python courses on stepik